ngyvc/412-500-va-web5/notes/webdesign-questionaire-vanier.md

 18. (For WordPress sites only) - How often will you update the website?
 Daily / Weekly / Monthly / Quarterly

 - Who will be in charge of the updates?

-  19.Will you need maintenance services? _WordPress backups, updates, etc._ Yes / No
+19. Will you need maintenance services? _WordPress backups, updates, etc._ Yes / No
-  Other suggestions or questions :
+20. Other suggestions or questions :